asachs/blog/src/posts/2025-01-25-taking-a-stance.md

-When taking a broader view of the role that those people play in your life over time, you are likely to find that those whose actions are justified in an incompatible context are likely to destamilize or harm your own quality of life over time, even if they are currently valued.
+When taking a broader view of the role that those people play in your life over time, you are likely to find that those whose actions are justified in an incompatible context are likely to destabilise or harm your own quality of life over time, even if they are currently valued.
 :::